bndnio/concurrency-management/ByzantineGenerals/ByzantineGenerals/README.md

 3. For each _i_, and each _j_ =/= _i_, let _vj_ be the value Lieutenant _i_ received from Lieutenant _j_ in step (2) (using Algorithm OM(_m_-1)), or else RETREAT if he received no such value.
 Lieutenant _i_ uses the value _majority_(_v1_, ..., _v(n-1)_).

 In practical terms, it means that for any 3_m_+1 generals, there may only be as many as _m_ traitors, and requries _m_ levels of recursion.
-A level of recursion can be describing as a round of every other general telling every other general (except the one that told them) their majority from that round.
+A level of recursion can be described as a round of every general telling every other general (except the one that told them) their majority from the previous level of recursion's round.

 ## Implementation